RealDeuce/bfrd-obsidian/Character Classes/Bard.md

 *10th-Level Bard Feature*
 Your commitment to the bard’s path grants you a powerful new ability.
 Choose one of the following heroic boons:
 * **Persistent Inspiration.** When a creature adds one of your Bardic Inspiration dice to an ability check, attack roll, or save, and the roll still fails, the die isn’t lost and can be used again.
-* **Valiant Inspiration.** When a creature with one of your Bardic Inspiration dice successfully deals damage with an attack, the creature can expend and roll the die to deal additional damage equal to the result.
+* **Valiant Inspiration.** When a creature with one of your Bardic Inspiration dice successfully deals damage with an attack, the creature can expend and roll the die to deal additional damage equal to the number rolled.
 The extra damage is of the same type as that of the triggering attack (though the attacker chooses which type if there are more than one).
-Alternatively, when a creature with one of your Bardic Inspiration dice takes damage, the creature can use its reaction to expend and roll the die to reduce the amount of damage taken by an amount equal to the result + your CHA modifier.
+Alternatively, when a creature with one of your Bardic Inspiration dice takes damage, the creature can use its reaction to expend and roll the die to reduce the amount of damage taken by an amount equal to the number rolled + your CHA modifier.
 # Grand Performance
 *17th-Level Bard Feature*
 Your Bardic Performance feature now affects creatures within 60 feet of you that can hear or see you.